wazuh/wazuh-documentation/source/installation-guide/upgrading/same_major.rst

 Upgrade from the same major version (2.x)
 =========================================

 Use these instructions if you are upgrading your Wazuh installation within the same major version.
-For example, from 2.0.1 to 2.1.1.
+For example, from 3.8.2 to 3.9.0.

 Upgrade the Wazuh manager
 -------------------------

-Before upgrading the Wazuh manager, stop ``ossec-authd`` to ensure that it is not running in the background.
-Since Wazuh 2.1.0, ``ossec-authd`` should be configured in the :doc:`auth section <../../user-manual/reference/ossec-conf/auth>` of ``ossec.conf``.

 a) Upgrade the Wazuh server on CentOS/RHEL/Fedora: